Can Tomato Plants Be Propagated? The Ultra Guide

 To ensure success in propagating tomato plants, it’s important to harvest at the right time.
 You want to wait until the fruit is fully ripe and juicy, but not overripe.
 Overripe fruit can lead to lower propagation success rates.
 So, how do you know when it’s time to harvest your tomatoes?

 First, look for the right color.
-Depending on the variety, ripe tomatoes can be red, orange, yellow, or even green.
-Second, give the fruit a gentle squeeze.
+Depending on the variety, ripe tomatoes can range from red to orange, yellow, or even green.
+Second, gently squeeze the fruit.
 It should feel firm but give slightly under gentle pressure.
 Finally, check the stem.
 If it’s starting to turn brown and dry, it’s likely time to harvest.

 References – Can Tomato Plants Be Propagated?